senriques/Blockchain-4010-Fall-2018/Assignments/A-04/Transactions.md

 	// 2.
 If the total, `tot` is less than the amount that is to be transfered,
 	//	  `amount` then fail.
 Return an error "Insufficient funds".
 The person
 	//    is trying to bounce a check.
 	// 3.
-Get the list of output tranactions ( ../transactions/tx.go TxOutputType ).
+Get the list of output tranactions.
+	//    Look in the file .../transaactions/tx.go for the TxOutputType.
+These
+	//	  need to be collected so that you.
 	//    Call this 'oldOutputs'.
 	// 4.
 Find the set of (may be empty - check for that) values that are pointed
 	//    to in the index - from the 'from' account.
 Delete this from the